Meinl cymbals wiki

 The semi-pro Classics series was added to the Meinl catalog of cymbals in 1996 and was available until 2019.

 The Classics Custom series first appeared in 2011 and is made from B10 bronze.
+It is now made from B12 bronze.
 It's the start into Meinl's catalog of mid-range cymbal lines that are made in our German factory.
 Bright and focused with a shimmering response, Classics Custom is best suited for drummers who want cymbals that speak with a clear, loud voice.
 They feature a smooth, highly reflective surface.

 The first Classics Custom Dark models were introduced 2014 as part of the Classics Custom series.
 As more dark models were added over the years, our unique Classics Custom Dark cymbals were categorized as their own series in 2017.

 Their aggressive and loud sound is met with a dark and slightly warmer tone to give power players an entirely new cymbal flavor.
-They are made with the same B10 bronze alloy as Classics Custom in our German factory and feature a dark finish with extra deep hammering.
+They were made from B10 bronze alloy, and are now made with the same B12 bronze alloy as Classics Custom in our German factory and feature a dark finish with extra deep hammering.

 The Classics Custom Extreme Metal series was born in 2013 to give heavy metal drummers a tough line of cymbals that can endure intense playing at a blaring volume.
 They have the same brightness, clarity and shimmer as Classics Custom, but with a double-shot of punch and volume for more power and precision to climb above the roar of distortion charged amps.
-Made from B10 bronze alloy in our German factory.
+Made from B12 bronze alloy (B10 in earlier years) in our German factory.

 These cymbals provide punch, flair, accents, energy, crescendos—you name it.
 In their most basic form, crash cymbals emphasize the first beat of a measure.
 They are typically struck with a glancing blow toward the edge together with a bass drum note.
 They're also great for playing big, rolling crescendos at the end of a song.
 They can be played with sticks, brushes or mallets.